bitress/crumpled-paper/README.md

  - Users can view a list of all messages they have sent and received.

 ## License
-This project is licensed under the MIT License
+This project is licensed under the GNU General Public License v3.0

 ## Acknowledgments
 This project was inspired by web event of HoyoLab called BottleMi.